DrJest/md-site-theme/README.md

 - `/wp-json/wp/v2/mission-day?mdq={"city":"London"}` - Get all Mission Days in London
 - `/wp-json/wp/v2/mission-day?mdq={"area":["emea","amer"],"type":"lite"}` - Get all Mission Days in EMEA that are Lite

 If the value is an array, it will be treated as an IN query.
 If the value is an object, it will be treated as a comparison query.
+If the value is a string, it will be treated as a full text search query.